remoteck/bored-app/README.md

 ### How does it work?

-The app sends api requests to [BoredAPI](www.boredapi.com).
+The app sends api requests to [BoredAPI](www.boredapi.com).<br>
-Depending on the url that the user send, it gives back an appropriate data which the user then display on the app.
+Depending on the url that the user send, it gives back an appropriate data which the user then display on the app.<br>
 Please build with Java 11 or higher.